vectorgrp/XCPlite/README.md

 ### Definition:

-Define a variable which should be acquired and visualized in realtime by the measurement and calibration tool
+Define a global variable which should be acquired and visualized in realtime by the measurement and calibration tool

 ```
   double channel1;